Bob Costas: CNN and TNT Sports

 In July 2020, it was announced that Costas would join CNN as a contributor.
 According to CNN, Costas would provide commentary "on a wide range of sports-related issues as the industry adapts to new challenges posed by the coronavirus and the frequent intersection of sports with larger societal issues."
-Costas, who would continue working on MLB Network, said of joining CNN: “CNN’s willingness to devote time and attention to sports related topics, makes it a good fit for me.”
+Costas, who would continue working on MLB Network, said of joining CNN: "CNN's willingness to devote time and attention to sports related topics, makes it a good fit for me."

 On August 20, 2021, Andrew Marchand of the New York Post reported that TBS — a sister property via CNN parent WarnerMedia — was nearing an agreement with Costas which would have him hosting the network's National League Championship Series coverage.
 On October 7, 2021, Turner Sports announced that Costas would be joining TBS for their postseason baseball coverage starting on October 16.

 As of the 2022 MLB season, Costas provided play-by-play for TBS's Tuesday night baseball package during the regular season.
 He was the studio host for TBS's ALCS postseason coverage and also provided play-by-play for TBS's ALDS postseason coverage between the Cleveland Guardians and New York Yankees.
 This marked the first time since the 2000 ALCS on NBC that Costas provided play-by-play for a postseason baseball series in its entirety.

 Costas provided the play-by-play commentary on TBS for the 2024 American League Division Series between the New York Yankees and Kansas City Royals, receiving criticism for his monotonic delivery and perceived lack of interest in the events on the field.
 Following the series, Costas announced his retirement from calling MLB games.

+Return to NBC Sports

+In 2026, Costas announced he would return to NBC as the studio host for the network's new Sunday Night Baseball package and a contributor to NBC's NBA coverage.